-The mummies at the British Museum
+The Mummies Exhibition at the British Museum

 Given the huge popularity of these objects, it’s actually quite strange that they haven’t been given a more prominent place in a bigger hall.
-In our experience, being surrounded by huge crowds ruins the moment when going to museums.
+From our experience, being surrounded by huge crowds ruins the moment when going to museums.
 It also makes it more difficult to explain and discuss the objects with your children.
 So as always in London, our advice is to go first thing in the morning or late afternoon to avoid the biggest crowds.

 The Lewis Chessmen